Manitoba

 Learning and development programs

-We offer a number of learning and development programs to help employees succeed in their career in the Manitoba civil service.
-These programs also support civil service renewal and the goals of Provincial Civil Service Diversity Strategy.
+We believe employees should be able to build meaningful careers while enhancing the work of the public service.
+We offer a number of learning and development programs to help employees succeed in their career in the Manitoba government.
+These programs support the goals of Provincial Civil Service Diversity Strategy.

 Certificate in Public Sector Management Program (CPSM)